Firmware-Action

 You can use firmware-action

-as any other action.
+as any other GitHub action.
+The action requires a configuration file (config

 with: